-Taize worship is not meeting during COVID but we invite you to join us on Zoom for our weekly Prayer & Fellowship gathering on Thursdays at 7:00 p.m.
+Taize worship is currently meeting via Zoom.
+Please join us for our weekly Prayer & Fellowship gathering on Thursdays at 7:00 p.m.

 Each Thursday evening at 7:00 pm we gather in Pioneer Hall (our original church building) for a worship experience very different from Sunday morning.
 Taizé (pronounced tay-zay) is a 30-minute service of singing, scripture, prayer, and silence based on the pattern of worship in use at the ecumenical community at Taizé, France.
 It is a contemplative, candlelight service in which we sing and pray together.
 The music is that of the Taizé community in France, consisting of simple chants and rounds that are easily learned and quite beautiful.
 Taizé worship is intentionally ecumenical and we welcome regular worshippers and guests from throughout Manhattan and the world.